 - Unemployment compensation fraud

-- Resisting an officer with violence
+- Resisting arrest with violence

 - Possession of a controlled substance